-A refund of \$15 per hour may be given for each recorded service hour completed between May 14, 2024 and May 12, 2025; maximum of \$300.
+A refund of \$15 per hour may be given for each recorded service hour completed between May 16, 2025 and May 15, 2026; maximum of \$300.

-Hours served in fundraising for the specific benefit of the 8^{th} grade class or your child's sporting event are not included in the twenty-hour requirement.
+Hours served in fundraising for the specific benefit of the 8th grade class or your child's sporting event are not included in the twenty-hour requirement.

 When volunteering during school hours, volunteers must sign in and out on the computer in the office.
 There are also opportunities to obtain volunteer hours for those who have not been cleared to work with the children (assisting teachers with tasks that may be done at home, school clean up days, etc.).
-Volunteer hours completed off-site or outside of school office hours must be documented on the Adult Volunteer Service Hour Log, which may be found on the Forms tab of the Blessed Trinity School website (www.blessedtrinitycatholicschool.org).
+Volunteer hours completed off-site or outside of school office hours must be documented on the Adult Volunteer Service Hour Log.
 Date, time, and nature of service must be included on this document.
 The service log should be submitted to the office quarterly.
 Signing in on a volunteer sign in sheet at an event does not preclude the necessity to submit the Adult Volunteer Service Hour log to the office.
 Sign in sheets will be used only to verify hours listed on the Adult Volunteer Service Hour logs submitted by individuals.
 They will not be used as source material for entering volunteer hour information.